skupperproject/skupper-website/input/docs/troubleshooting/index.md

    false   true           Policy validation error: deployment/nginx cannot be exposed
    ```

-   If you allowed an nginx deployment as described in [allowedExposedResources](#allowedExposedResources), the same command shows that the resource is allowed and displays the name of the policy CR that enabled it:
+   If you allowed an nginx deployment, the same command shows that the resource is allowed and displays the name of the policy CR that enabled it:

    ```bash
    $ kubectl  exec deploy/skupper-service-controller -- get policies expose deployment nginx